AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 **Revenue model:**
 Auditors set their own pricing.
-A platform percentage applies to all auditor-conducted engagements.
+A platform percentage applies to all auditor‑conducted engagements.
 Terms specified in the auditor agreement issued at certification.

 **How to apply:**
 File a `12-auditor-application.yml` issue.
-Skills-based review only — no credentials required.
+Skills‑based review only —
+no credentials required.
 Demonstrated ability to assess AI outputs honestly is the criterion.
 Applications reviewed Monday and Tuesday.
 Not every application is accepted.
 There is no appeal process.